tkraak/standard/README.md

 Many markdown-it plugins accept options as well.
 Typically, plugins revert to a default set of options if no options are explicitly passed.

-Plugins should be added to your `app.js` file, passed via `markdownPlugins:` as array of plugins, with or without options.
+Plugins should be added to your `app.js` file, passed via `markdownPlugins:` as an array of plugins, with or without options.

-An abstract example:

-`markdownPlugins: [ [markdownPlugin, { option: true, option2: 2 }], markdownPluginWithoutOptions, [anotherMarkdownPlugin, { option: cool, coffee: 'yes' }] ]`

-Here's a more specific example.
-We require the plugins in `app.js`, then create the `markdownPlugins` object as part of our `reshape` config.
+Here's a specific example.
+We require the plugins in `app.js`, then create the `markdownPlugins` key as part of our `reshape` config.

 ```js
 const htmlStandards = require('reshape-standard')